svaarala/duktape/doc/low-memory.rst

 portability target for Duktape.

-The default Duktape options are quite memory conservative, and significant Ecmascript programs can be executed with e.g. 1MB of memory.
+The default Duktape options are quite memory conservative, and significant ECMAScript programs can be executed with e.g. 1MB of memory.
 Currently realistic memory targets are roughly:

 * 256-384kB system flash memory (code) and 256kB system RAM